 When Tom is not working in the clinic, he enjoys spending his free time in the outdoors, running, biking, golfing, snowboarding and spending time with his wife and twin boys.

 Kim grew up in Lander and feels fortunate to be treating community members of her hometown.
-She works extensively in school-based settings with clients aged 5 to 21, focusing on meeting gross motor milestones in the areas of strength, balance, and co-ordination as well as sensory processing issues.
-While she primarily provides physical therapy to the students of Fremont County School District #1, Kim also treats in the outpatient setting and enjoys working with patients across a wide age range.
-Kim is a certified aquatic specialist, and is especially interested in the benefits aquatic therapy offers her patients.
+She had worked extensively in school-based settings with clients aged 5 to 21, focusing on meeting gross motor milestones in the areas of strength, balance, and coordination, as well as sensory processing issues.
+Kim also treats in the outpatient setting and enjoys working with patients across a wide age range.
+She has recently started helping patients with pelvic health issues such as incontinence, pelvic pain, post-natal issues, diastasis recti, and pelvic organ prolapse.
+And she has advanced training in dry needling.
+She is passionate about raising awareness about this sensitive topic.
+Kim is also a certified aquatic specialist and is especially interested in the benefits aquatic therapy offers her patients.

 Kim earned her Master of Physical Therapy from the University of Utah.
 Prior to PT school, Kim studied at the University of Wyoming, completing a Bachelor of Science in Human Nutrition and Food Management.

-Off duty, Kim takes advantage of Wyoming’s abundant outdoor adventures at her family cabin with three children, Ethan, Claire and Grace, and hunting dogs.
-In addition, Kim spends time with her extended family in the area, researches healthy recipes, has fun with Zumba, raises chickens, and is involved with her church activities.
+Off duty, Kim takes advantage of Wyoming’s abundant outdoor adventures at her family cabin with her husband, three children, and now two granddaughters!
+In addition, Kim spends time with her extended family in the area, researches healthy recipes, has fun hiking, raises chickens, and is involved with church activities.

 Aileen earned her Doctorate of Physical Therapy from Northern Arizona University in 2002.
-Though she initially planned to become a physician, physician’s assistant or nurse, she fell in love with physical therapy while volunteering in a large orthopedic clinic.
 Aileen has also earned the designation of Clinical Specialist in Geriatric Physical Therapy (GCS) from the American Board of Physical Therapy Specialties (ABPTS) of the American Physical Therapy Association (APTA) and she is one of only 3 physical therapists in Wyoming with this certification.
-Becoming a board-certified clinical specialist in geriatric physical therapy helps Aileen and her colleagues understand how critical it is to identify and address the various functional challenges geriatric patients face alongside their main medical diagnosis
+Becoming a board-certified clinical specialist in geriatric physical therapy helps Aileen and her colleagues understand how critical it is to identify and address the various functional challenges geriatric patients face alongside their main medical diagnosis.

 Robby Lee brings a rich and diverse background of treatment to our team.
 As a PT, he has invested time into understanding how to inspire patients to reach their goals using evidence based practices.
 Robby is also passionate about educating patients the power of exercise in the recovery process.
 Robby utilizes physical therapy and exercise expertise to treat patients with all types of injuries and mobility issues.